top of page

 What happens if the robot stops working?

 This is an extremely rare occurrence.
 The robot can simply undock or separated from the patient and shut off/on like a computer.
 This reboot all internal systems and allow safe continuation of the surgery.
-Alternatively, a different robot can be used if this is a possibility at your hospital.
+Alternatively, a different robot can be used depending on the facility

 How are instruments exchanged?